ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 import TabItem from '@theme/TabItem';

 <TutorialsTop highlightId={3} />
+Please see the accompanying video tutorial for segmentation using Volume Cartographer here: https://www.youtube.com/watch?v=gdQmepxWhuY

 As we saw in the ["Scanning" tutorial](/tutorial2), it’s quite hard to extract useful information out of a “word soup”, even when the ink is quite clear.
 For this tutorial we’ll show how to use virtual unwrapping to produce a flattened image which shows the content clearly.